Volhynia Governorate: History

 Until 1796, the guberniya was administered as a Viceroyalty (namestnichestvo).
-It was initially centred in Izyaslav and was called the Izyaslav Viceroyalty.
-It was primarily created from the Kiev Voivodeship and the eastern part of the Wolyn Voivodeship.
+It was initially centred in Zaslav and was called the Zaslav Viceroyalty.
+It was primarily created from the Kyiv Voivodeship and in 1795 Volhynian Voivodeship whit boder lands of Ruthenian Voivodeship.

 On 24 October 1795, the Third Partition of Poland was imposed by Prussia, the Habsburg monarchy, and the Russian Empire.

-Then, on 12 December 1796, Volhynia Governorate was established, encompassing the remaining territory of the Wolyn Voivodeship and the Kowel Voivodeship.
+Then, on 12 December 1796, Volhynia Governorate was established, encompassing the remaining territory of the Wolyn Voivodeship and the Kyiv Voivodeship.

 In 1796, the administration moved to Novograd-Volynsky.
 However, due to the lack of suitable buildings for administrative purposes, the capital was moved once again to Zhitomir (Zhytomyr).

 In 1802, Zhitomir was purchased the properties of Prince Ilyinsky, and in 1804, it officially became the seat of Volhynia Governorate.

 From 1832 to 1915, Volhynia Governorate, along with Kiev Governorate and Podolia Governorate, formed part of the Southwestern Krai General-Governorate–a militarized administrative-territorial unit.

 In the 1880s, the general-governorate was extended to include other governorates.

 In 1897, the population of the guberniya was 2,989,482 and by 1905, it had grown to 3,920,400.
 The majority of the population in the governorate spoke the Ukrainian language with slight variety of dialects.